j0lvera/pgbudget/QUERIES.md

             END
         ELSE 0
     END), 0) AS activity,
-    COALESCE(SUM(CASE
+    -- Calculate current balance (all transactions affecting this account) COALESCE(SUM(CASE
         WHEN t.credit_account_id = a.id THEN t.amount
         WHEN t.debit_account_id = a.id THEN -t.amount
         ELSE 0
     END), 0) AS balance
 FROM
+    -- Start with all accounts
     data.accounts a
-LEFT JOIN data.transactions t ON
+-- Include all transactions affecting each account LEFT JOIN data.transactions t ON
     t.credit_account_id = a.id OR t.debit_account_id = a.id
+-- Find the Income account in the same ledger
 LEFT JOIN data.accounts income ON
     income.name = 'Income' AND income.ledger_id = a.ledger_id
+-- Join to get credit account type information
 LEFT JOIN data.accounts credit_acc ON
     t.credit_account_id = credit_acc.id
+-- Join to get debit account type information
 LEFT JOIN data.accounts debit_acc ON
     t.debit_account_id = debit_acc.id
+-- Group results by account
 GROUP BY
     a.id, a.name
+-- Sort alphabetically by account name
 ORDER BY
     a.name;
 ```